mozilla/bug-handling/_policies/triage-priorities.md

 ---
 layout: default
 title: Triage Priorities
+description: How to prioritize defects and enhancements
 ---

-# How to prioritize defects and enhancements

 Our work *must* be focused on Mozilla's objectives, and as you triage bugs you should prioritize accordingly.